First \textit{ab initio} calculations of first-forbidden $\beta$ transitions in the reactor antineutrino anomaly: SUMMARY

 \section{SUMMARY}

-In this work, we present the first \textit{ab initio} calculations of first-forbidden $\beta$ transitions and their impact on the reactor antineutrino anomaly.
-Based on realistic two- plus three-body forces, we derive valence-space effective Hamiltonians and transition operators consistently through MBPT, enabling microscopic calculations of first-forbidden $\beta$ transitions without empirical quenching factors.
+We have performed the first \textit{ab initio} calculations of first-forbidden $\beta$ transitions, and analyzed their impact on the reactor antineutrino anomaly.
+Starting from two- plus three-body effective field theory forces, we have derived valence-space effective Hamiltonian and effective operators of forbidden transitions via many-body perturbation theory.
+Compared with previous works, the present calculations are more self-consistent without the need for empirical quenching factors.

-We compute 20 dominant first-forbidden transitions that contribute significantly to the reactor antineutrino flux and spectra, and compare them with experimental data.
-The calculated log$ft$ values show reasonable agreement with experimental data across $\Delta J=0$, 1, and 2 forbidden transitions.
-Although some systematic overestimates are observed, particularly for $\Delta J=2$ unique transitions, suggesting the possible importance of two-body currents in forbidden decays, which remain unexplored and will be planned to addressed in future work.
-Furthermore, the calculated shape factors reveal significant deviations from the allowed approximation for all forbidden transitions.
-These results underline the necessity of properly accounting for forbidden transitions in reactor fission processes.
-Our explicit calculation of their shape factors demonstrates a substantial impact on the spectral shape compared to allowed approximation.
+We have computed 20 dominant first-forbidden transitions that contribute significantly to the reactor antineutrino flux and spectrum.
+The calculated log$ft$ values are in reasonable agreement with experimental data across $\Delta J=0$, 1, and 2 first-forbidden transitions.
+However, notable discrepancies between calculations and data remain, especially in the case of $\Delta J=2$ unique first-forbidden transitions.
+This would suggest the absence of higher-order correlations, such as two-body currents which will be the subject of our future work.
+Furthermore, calculations reveal that forbidden transitions have non-unity shape factors, which is different from allowed transitions that have a unity shape factor.
+It is addressed that self-consistent treatment of forbidden-transition shape factors is important in understanding of the anomaly in the reactor antineutrino spectrum.

-One of the focus of this work is the calculation of the reactor antineutrino spectrum for ${ }^{235}$U based on our calculated transitions.
-Below 4 MeV, the spectrum exhibits a parabolic deviation from the HM predictions, partly arising from $\Delta \mathrm{J}=2$ transitions, improving agreement with experimental measurements.
-More importantly, our results show a significant enhancement around 5 MeV relative to the allowed approximation, successfully partly reproducing the observed excess and mitigating the ``5 MeV bump'' discrepancy.
-This enhancement is primarily attributed to downward sloping forbidden shape factors that redistribute flux toward higher antineutrino energies.
-The improved agreement with experimental data underscores the crucial role of first-forbidden transitions in shaping the reactor antineutrino spectrum and demonstrates the necessity of detailed treating first-forbidden transitions for accurate flux predictions.
-This work provides the first \textit{ab initio} calculations of first-forbidden $\beta$ transitions and establishes a foundation for more comprehensive studies including two-body currents to understand the reactor antineutrino anomaly.
+The ${ }^{235}$U reactor antineutrino spectrum was focused in the present work.
+The calculated spectrum with only considering the 20 dominant first-forbidden transitions can reflect the behavior of the experimental spectrum.
+Note that the dominant first-forbidden transitions govern the reactor antineutrino spectrum in prompt energy higher than 4 MeV.
+The self-consistent non-unity shape factors provide a useful understanding of the ``5 MeV bump'' observed in the ${ }^{235}$U-fission antineutrino spectrum.
+The downward-sloping shape factors of forbidden transitions redistribute the antineutrino flux toward higher energies, which results in an enhancement in the spectrum.